 I invite you to go read the article.
 Mike states the issue much better than I could.
-Go ahead, I’ll wait.
+Go ahead; I’ll wait.

-“In high schools, the vocational arts have all but vanished.
+In high schools, the vocational arts have all but vanished.
 We’ve elevated the importance of ‘higher education’ to such a lofty perch that all other forms of knowledge are now labeled “alternative.”
-Millions of parents and kids see apprenticeships and on-the-job-training opportunities as ‘vocational consolation prizes,’ best suited for those not cut out for a four-year degree.”
+Millions of parents and kids see apprenticeships and on-the-job-training opportunities as ‘vocational consolation prizes,’ best suited for those not cut out for a four-year degree.

 He goes on to say that,

-“In a hundred different ways, we have slowly marginalized an entire category of critical professions, reshaping our expectations of a ‘good job’ into something that no longer looks like work.
+In a hundred different ways, we have slowly marginalized an entire category of critical professions, reshaping our expectations of a ‘good job’ into something that no longer looks like work.
 A few years from now, an hour with a good plumber if you can find one is going to cost more than an hour with a good psychiatrist.
-At which point we’ll all be in need of both.”
+At which point we’ll all be in need of both.

-My Papaw worked in the steel mills, my Granddaddy was a carpenter, my step-dad was a mechanic and my dad a carpenter for many years.
+My Papaw worked in the steel mills.
+My Granddaddy was a carpenter.
+My step-dad was a mechanic and my dad a carpenter for many years.
 These were not uneducated men who settled because they weren’t cut out for college.
 They were hard-working men who didn’t mind getting dirty to support their families.

 When did that become second-class?

-Last week, I had something that I needed to disassemble in order to put it into the trash for garbage collection.
+Last week, I had something that I needed to disassemble to put it into the trash for garbage collection.
 I found the right tool, but I needed something to hold the bolt on the other end to keep it from turning while I loosened the first end.
-I couldn’t figure out what I needed and Brian was at work, so I waited until Josh woke up and asked him.
+I couldn’t figure out what I needed, and Brian was at work, so I waited until Josh woke up and asked him.

-He came out to the garage, took about 5 seconds to assess the situation, then confidently walked over to the tool box, pulled out a tool, and got to work.
+He came out to the garage, took about 5 seconds to assess the situation, then confidently walked over to the toolbox, pulled out a tool, and got to work.
 He had it apart in under 2 minutes.
 I was so proud of him for a couple of reasons: 1) I knew he’d know exactly how to take the thing apart and 2) I could see his complete confidence in the fact that he knew what he was doing.

-Our country needs men and women who are not afraid to get dirty doing an honest days’ work and we need to quit treating them like second-class citizens because their skills are vital to our economy and our way of life.
+Our country needs men and women who are not afraid to get dirty doing an honest days’ work. and we need to quit treating them like second-class citizens because their skills are vital to our economy and our way of life.